 - Stir in cream cheese for extra richness

-- Use Greek yogurt instead of some mayo for a lighter version
+- Replace part of the mayo with Greek yogurt for a lighter version

 - Add hot sauce or cayenne for a spicy kick

-- Top with fresh herbs like dill or chives
+- Top with chopped dill or chives for extra freshness

 What to Serve with Deviled Egg Dip